 c.
-Add a MySQL Cluster Manager package referencing the MySQL Cluster binaries, using the add package command; this command's --basedir option can be used to point to the correct location.
+Add a MySQL Cluster Manager package referencing the MySQL NDB Cluster binaries using the add package command; use the command's --basedir option to point to the correct location of the MySQL NDB Cluster executables.
 The command shown here creates such a package, named newpackage:

-You do not need to include the bin directory containing the MySQL Cluster executables in the --basedir path.
-Since the executables are in /usr/local/mysql/bin, it is sufficient to specify / usr/local/mysql; MySQL Cluster Manager automatically checks for the binaries in a bin directory within the one specified by --basedir.
+You do not need to include the bin directory containing the MySQL NDB Cluster executables in the --basedir path.
+If the executables are in /home/ari/bin/cluster/bin, it is sufficient to specify /home/ari/bin/cluster; MySQL Cluster Manager automatically checks for the binaries in a bin directory within the directory specified by --basedir.

 d.
 Create the target cluster including at least some of the same processes and hosts used by the standalone cluster.
 Do not include any processes or hosts that are not part of this cluster.
-In order to prevent potentially disruptive process or cluster operations from interfering by accident with the import process, it is strongly recommended that you create the cluster for import, using the --import option for the create cluster command.
+In order to prevent potentially disruptive process or cluster operations from interfering by accident with the import process, it is strongly recommended that you create the cluster for import using the --import option for the create cluster command.